420blaze420/tape0002/README.md

 * Expected outdoor coverage: 95%

 #### Installation and configuration
-* **Xcompanyx** can spare a maximum of 4 IT employees to help install the new wired network and complete configurations.
+* **Xcompanyx** can spare a maximum of 4 IT employees to help the project manager make determinations regarding the wireless network and complete configurations.
-* The bulk of the installation and configurations must **NOT** be done by **Xcompanyx** IT employees.
+* The installation and configurations must **NOT** be done by **Xcompanyx** IT employees.
-* IT employees designated to 'help' are there to support an efficient deployment and integration of the new wired network, **NOT** do all of the technicians work for them.
+* IT employees designated to 'help' are there to support an efficient deployment and integration of the new wired network, **NOT** do the project managers work for them.

 #### Integration with the existing wired network
 * The new wireless network must be integrated with the current wired network, supporting communication between wired and wireless users.